 - 1. Applicants must submit the following documents in response to this RFP: - a.
-Completed Application, with no fields left blank; - Applicants may submit answers to Section 3 of the application on a separate document so long as the proposal answers each question in the order presented in the application and the responses are numbered accordingly. - b.
+Completed Application, with no fields left blank; - i.
+Applicants may submit answers to Section 3, questions 1-14, of the application on a separate document so long as the proposal answers each question in the order presented in the application and the responses are numbered accordingly. - ii.
+Applicants must include on a separate document a Project Implementation Plan with a supporting Project Budget and Project Schedule that provides dates and details for key deliverables as anticipated by the Applicant. - b.
 Completed Certifications Form section, signed by applicant; - c.
-First page of IRS Form W-9: - d.
+First page of IRS Form W-9; - d.
 Completed California Natural Resources Agency (CNRA) Draft Urban Greening Benefits Calculator Tool and provide copies of the "GHG Summary" tab and "Co-benefit Summary" tab; - e.
-Dated and itemized quote(s) for the project costs; and - f.
-Photographs of the project site, an aerial photo of the project from an online resource, and a representation of the project plan area (i.e., site plan). - 2.
-Once the RFP period has ended, the District and the CSC will review applications received and contact Applicants as necessary to gather additional information.
+Dated and itemized quote(s) for the project costs;

+- f.
+Photographs of the project site, an aerial photo of the project from an online resource, and a representation of the project plan area (i.e., site plan); and - g.
+Answers to the following supplemental questions on a separate document: - i.
+What is your experience with implementing urban greening projects? - ii.
+How will you partner with individuals within the community boundaries? - iii.
+If possible, how will you leverage projects funded through existing initiatives within the community such as the Transformative Climate Communities (TCC) and other Urban Greening projects already in place or in progress in South Central Fresno? - iv.
+What steps will you take to evaluate the viability of the community suggested locations for urban greening? - 2.
+Once the RFP period has ended, a meeting with the CSC will be scheduled to present and rank the submitted proposals.
+District staff and the South Central Fresno CSC will work in partnership to evaluate and score the projects according to the scoring criteria described in this RFP.
+The District and the Subcomittee will make a recommendation for the entire CSC on the proposal that should receive funding.
 The District will aim to respond to prospective Applicants within 90 days following the end of the RFP period to alert them if their projects have been selected to receive funding.
 However, this timeline may be extended at the discretion of the District and CSC (e.g. to reach consensus from the CSC). - 3.
 Upon CSC consensus, applications selected for funding will be processed by District Staff and a contract will be offered to the applicant.
 Once both parties have agreed to sign the contract, the applicant will be notified of the contract execution, at which point Applicants may then commence work on the project.
 Project expenses cannot be incurred prior to contract execution.
-In the event that the

-District and the selected applicant(s) cannot agree to a contract, the District reserves the right to award the grant to the next qualified applicant(s) or close this solicitation.

-4. Claim for Payments may be submitted for partial/progress payments for reimbursement throughout the project implementation period and up to 90-days following the completion of the project implementation period.
+In the event that the District and the selected applicant(s) cannot agree to a contract, the District reserves the right to award the grant to the next qualified applicant. - 4.
+Claim for Payments may be submitted for partial/progress payments for reimbursement throughout the project implementation period and up to 90-days following the completion of the project implementation period.
 A complete Claim for Payment packet is required as part of the reimbursement process and must include, but is not limited to, the invoice(s) and receipts for the services performed and materials purchased, and proof of payment for all expenses.
 During this time, District inspectors will inspect and take photos of the project site.
 District staff will review submitted claim packets and reimburse for eligible costs, up to the approved contract amount.